PyPSA/PyPSA/README.rst

 * generators with time-varying power availability, such as wind and solar generators
 * storage units with efficiency losses
-* hydroelectricity with inflow and spillage
+* simple hydroelectricity with inflow and spillage

 Functionality that will definitely by added soon (see also `doc/todo.rst <doc/todo.rst>`_):